 How is this any different than using an RGB SCART cable and a SCART to YPbPr adapter?

 Several reasons.
 First, our component cables are more affordable than purchasing those two items separately.
 Second, our cables are completely plug-and-play and don't require an external power adapter.
 Lastly, each of our cables is optimized for the console it was designed for.
-The RGB signals from video game consoles don't follow any particular standard.
-These video signals can be too dark, too bright, have smeared lines (field tilt), and contain unwanted noise so using a fixed conversion adapter will not always provide optimal quality.
+The RGB signals from video game consoles don't reliably follow the SCART RGB standard.
+These video signals can be too dark, too bright, have smeared lines (field tilt), and contain unwanted noise.
+Therefore, using a fixed conversion adapter will not always provide optimal quality.
 By using custom test software, the signals for each console were accurately measured and characterized in order to be properly compensated for within our cables.
 Think of our cables not only as simple plug-and-play conversion devices, but also as "signal conditioners" to achieve the best possible output from your consoles.

 What does "best possible output" mean?
 Is there a component video standard you are following?

 Almost all of them.
-The cable was tested with nearly all versions.
+The cable was tested with nearly all versions and internal revisions.
 We have a compatibility list on our Genesis product page which you can refer to for details.

 What about the Sega Master System II?

 No, sorry.
-The smaller Sega Master System II without the card slot (Model No. 3006-XX) does not have the required connector on the rear of the console.
+The smaller Sega Master System II without the card slot (Model No. 3006) does not have the required connector on the rear of the console.
 The French version of the Master System II (Model No. 3006-09) can work in certain scenarios.
 Please see our Genesis page for more infomration.

 If the audio is only mono when using the Genesis 1 adapter, why are there two audio cables (white and red)?

-Within our cable, the white and red audio outputs are tied together internally to the mono audio output on the Genesis 1 / Master System.
+Within our Genesis 1 adapter, the white and red audio outputs are tied together internally to the mono audio output on the Genesis 1 / Master System.
 This is to support devices that don't have internal detection switches on the right (red) audio jack and also when using certain support equipment such as switch boxes, receivers, and other intermediate devices.